Mithun1508/Javascript-Basics-Animated./README.md

-# -Javascript-Basics
+# -Javascript-Animated ..!!
-Found this JS blog from the internet and found insightful..!!
+Found this JS blog from the internet found very helpful.
 Check out the files commited Above